akkadotnet/akka.net/src/contrib/dependencyInjection/Akka.DI.Core/Readme.md

             return firstTry ?? searchForType();
         }

-Secondly well implement the CreateActorFactory method which will be used by the extension to create the Actor.
+Secondly you need to implement the CreateActorFactory method which will be used by the extension to create the Actor.
 This implementation will depend upon the API of the container.

 		public Func<ActorBase> CreateActorFactory(string actorName)
         {
             return () => (ActorBase)container.Resolve(GetType(actorName));
         }

-Lastly, well implement the Create<TActor> which is used register the Props configuration for the referenced Actor Type with the ActorSystem.
+Lastly, you implement the Create<TActor> which is used register the Props configuration for the referenced Actor Type with the ActorSystem.
 This method will always be the same implementation.

         public Props Create<TActor>() where TActor : ActorBase {